albertoisorna/Spark_on_GoogleColab/README.md

 ## Steps to run the example

-1. Clone the repository in your Google Colab
+1. Clone the repository in your Google Colab.
 Download the repo and upoload to your Colab or just run the following lines:
 ~~~ rb
 !git clone https://github.com/albertoisorna/Spark_on_GoogleColab.git  #download